jross7997/CSC212/README.md

 # CSC212
-A collection of all of the code that I wrote for homework and Labs for CSC212, Principles of Programming
+A collection of all of the code that I wrote for homework and Labs for CSC212, Principles of Programming.
+The projects were written using the Netbeans IDE.